Measuring the dispersion relations of spin wave bands using time-of-flight spectroscopy: Summary

 In summary, we have developed time-of-flight spin wave spectroscopy to map the band structure of the spin waves in a nanostructured film.
 Our method is based on the scattering matrix of a network of inductive antennas emitting and collecting the spin waves (Fig.~\ref{fig1}).
 As the signal analysis is based on the phase of the spin waves after propagation, specific experimental precautions must be taken while designing the length of the microwave circuitry (Eq.~\ref {eqell}). \\ In general, several spin wave branches contribute to this signal which renders this signal complicated to account for [Fig.~\ref{fig2}(d)].
 The construction of the dispersion relation of a given spin wave branch requires to isolate its contribution.
 If the spin wave branches have different group velocities they can be conveniently sorted by time-of-flight spectroscopy.
 For this purpose, we mathematically transform the data to get the transmission impulse response in time-domain using Eq.~\ref{FFT}.
 The different spin wave branches are viewed as wavepackets that reach successively the receiving antenna after different travel times (Fig.~\ref{fig3}).
 The wavepackets can then be separated by time-gating (Eq.~\ref{gating}) if a large enough propagation distance (Eq.~\ref{CriterionWavepacketSeparation}) is used.

 The time-gated responses are then used to calculate the contribution of a each spin wave branch to the frequency domain scattering matrix, which recovers an intuitive shape (Fig.~\ref{fig4}).
 Under reasonable assumptions \cite{sushruth_electrical_2020}, the dispersion relation of a branch of spin waves stems from the absolute phase of the transmission parameter related to this branch (Eq.~\ref{1DmonomodeTheory}).
 Unfortunately the phase can only be determined (Eq.~\ref{k}) with a $2 \pi$ uncertainty.
 This difficulty can be circumvented if several propagation distances are harnessed (Fig.~\ref{fig5}).
 Alternatively, it can be solved by an independent measurement of one point of the dispersion curve, for instance the $k_x=0$ one.
 Finally, the consistency of the whole procedure can be checked (Fig.~\ref{fig6}) by the back calculation of the antenna emission spectrum in reciprocal space and, when possible, by a comparison to the expected spin wave band structure.
+Our method should be applicable to various situations, and in particular it should be well adapted to spin-waves that are within the exchange regime \cite{chen_excitation_2019} where other characterization techniques like Brillouin Light Scattering are difficult to implement.